Skip to main contentScroll Top

 Seeing fireflies at night

-The last possible tour is done at night.
-In fact, exactly the same as the loop described below.
-Except that in the darkness of the river, and in the trees along the canal, you will see a whole series of lights flashing, like Christmas decorations.
-And no, you are not dreaming, these are clouds of fireflies!
+The last possible loop is done at night.
+In fact, it's exactly the same as the loop described below.
+The only difference is that in the dim light of the river, and in the trees along the canal, you'll see a whole series of lights flashing, like Christmas decorations.

-This attraction, which is very popular with Thais, is, I must say, quite surprising.
-Above all, if the night is dark, without a moon, the effect is quite hypnotic, children should love it!
+This attraction, very popular with Thais, is, I must say, quite surprising.
+Especially on a dark, moonless night, the effect is quite hypnotic; children should love it!

 To do this night tour, the price is then 60 Learn More per person.